zaky9/Final-Project-JCDS05/README.md

 26. goout - going out with friends (numeric: from 1 - very low to 5 - very high)
 27. Dalc - workday alcohol consumption (numeric: from 1 - very low to 5 - very high)
 28. Walc - weekend alcohol consumption (numeric: from 1 - very low to 5 - very high)
-29.health - current health status (numeric: from 1 - very bad to 5 - very good)
+29. health - current health status (numeric: from 1 - very bad to 5 - very good)
 30. absences - number of school absences (numeric: from 0 to 93)

 ### these grades are related with the course subject, Math or Portuguese: